G-Francio/G-Francio.github.io/assets/md/free_time.md

 - [The Book Thief](https://en.wikipedia.org/wiki/The_Book_Thief)
     I so cried at the end.
 - [The Inheritance cycle](https://en.wikipedia.org/wiki/The_Inheritance_Cycle)
     Excited about the fifth book!
+UPDATE: The book was great!
+Thoroughly enjoyed it! :D
 - [A song of ice and fire](https://en.wikipedia.org/wiki/A_Song_of_Ice_and_Fire)
     Come on, GRRM, finish the series for once!